 Using smaller needles, cast on 76 (84, 96, 106) sts, PM and join for working in the round.
-Work in 1×1 rib (k1, p1) for 1.5 (2, 2, 2.5)”.

-Next round, Adult S and L only: work in 1×1 rib to last 2 sts, k2tog [- (-, 95, 105) sts]
+Adult S (L) only: work in 1×1 rib to last 2 sts, k2tog [95 (105) sts]

 Why this little adjustment?
 Because the ribbing must be an even number, but the cable and purl repeat must be an odd number for these sizes, the Adult S and L need a little decrease.
 You’ll just have to trust us on this one!

 Set-up round: [k16, p3 (5, 3, 5)] around

 Since I am working the child size, I will work [k16, p5] around.This is a 21 stitch repeat and I will have 4 cables.
-The square brackets tell you what your repeat is, and the round brackets indicate the number of purl sts for your size.
-If you are knitting the baby size you will work [k16, p3] around, the child size is [k15, p5] around etc.
+The square brackets tell you what your repeat is, and the round brackets indicate the number of purl stitches for your size.
+If you are knitting the baby size, for example, you will work [k16, p3] around, the child size is [k15, p5] around etc.

-Work rounds 1-6 of antler cable a total of 5 (6, 8, 9) times, then proceed to decreases.
+Work rounds 1-6 a total of 5 (6, 8, 9) times, then proceed to decreases.

+For the child size, round 1 will look like this: [k4, c4b, c4f, k4, p5] around.
 Never cabled before?
 No problem!
 Check out our full cable tutorial here.
 For the child size, I am working rounds 1-6 of the chart a total of 6 times.